MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 In the illustration:
 - A collection of SaaS apps is pictured.
 - You can add these SaaS apps to Azure Active Directory and include these apps in the scope of your multi-factor authentication and conditional access policies.
+For more information, [Integrating all your apps with Azure AD](/azure/active-directory/fundamentals/five-steps-to-full-application-integration-with-azure-ad).
 - Using Microsoft Defender for Cloud Apps, you can discover other cloud apps your organization uses.
 You can approve apps and apply session controls.
 Of course, you can add newly discovered cloud apps to Azure AD to enforce multi-factor authentication and other policies.
 - Microsoft Purview Information Protection capabilities can be extended out to these cloud apps to discover sensitive data, protect data, and prevent data loss.